moritztim/Scratch/README.md

 ## Limitations
 - **Modifications of extracted files are not supported**.
 The JSON file does not get parsed, validated or updated.
 - **Asset files can be renamed for clarity**.
-The Makefile accounts for this by regenerating the correct names inside of the assets output directory.
+The Makefile accounts for this by regenerating the correct names inside of the assets output directory while making the build.
 However, after the next extraction, a duplicate file with the original name will be created, which can be ignored or deleted.

 ## File Structure